Progressives push Biden administration to cut ties with Missouri student loan servicer

 “The Biden-Harris Administration remains persistent about our efforts to bring student debt relief to millions more across the country, and this announcement proves it,” U.S. Education Secretary Miguel Cardona said in a statement.
 “One out of every 10 federal student loan borrowers approved for debt relief means one out of every 10 borrowers now has financial breathing room and a burden lifted.”

-The post Progressives push Biden administration to cut ties with Missouri student loan servicer appeared first on Kentucky Lantern.
+The post Progressives push Biden administration to cut ties with Missouri student loan servicer appeared first on Michigan Advance.